millsjalyn/millsjalyn/README.md

-- 👋 Hi, I’m @millsjalyn
+- 👋 Hi, I’m Jalyn Mills, a public health professional with eagerness to transition into the health tech sector
 - 👀 I’m interested in project managament, relational databases, and data systems and management.
 - 🌱 I’m currently learning SQL
 - 💞️ I’m looking to collaborate on health related projects requiring SQL competencies